 Kazimierz painted by Menashe Seidenbeutel; source: Jewish Historical Institute (available at Centralna Baza Judaików.

 The flourishing Yiddish culture in Poland came to a sudden halt with the outbreak of WWII, and was almost completely destroyed during the Holocaust.
 Yiddish did, however, survive in Poland after WWII, with Yiddish writers such as Kalman Segal or Hadasa Rubin and Yiddish press (Folks-shtime).
-The last blow to the Jewish and Yiddish presence in Poland was dealt in 1968 during Communist repressions, which led to hundreds of thousands Jews leaving the country.
+The last blow to the Jewish and Yiddish presence in Poland was dealt in 1968 during Communist repressions, which led to tens of thousands Jews leaving the country.

 Isaac Bashevis Singer speaking Warsaw Yiddish in his Nobel Prize speech